Mothers Who Make: Physical Fest Special

 Mothers who Make is a growing national initiative aimed at supporting mothers who are artists - professional and/or passionate.
 Every kind of maker is welcomed, and every kind of mother.

-Tmesis Theatre are the Liverpool Hub Coordinators and we are pleased to welcome one of the MWM artists to lead a workshop today!
+Tmesis Theatre, the Liverpool Hub coordinators are pleased to welcome one of the MWM artists, Gemma Kerr, to lead a workshop at Unity Theatre 12 June 10.30-12.30pm.

 Booking is essential and children are welcome!